securesauce/precaution-beta/docs/setup.md

     SPDX-License-Identifier: BSD-2-Clause
 -->

-# Setup Precaution as a required check
+# Setup a Branch Protection Rule

 By default, after Precaution is installed, it will not automatically prevent the merging of a pull request even if the check resulted in a failure status.